-Not exactly how I imagined my life,… this was my life.
-Until a certain moment, when the misery switched into a realization, this shit HAD to go differently.
+Not exactly how I imagined my life,… Until a certain moment, when the misery switched into a realization, I have only one life, and shit HAD to go differently.

 “When we hit our lowest point, we are open to the greatest change.”

 I got help and advice from old friends, and supportive forums on the interwebs.
 Helping me to slowly emerge from my misery.
 A tenuous process.
 But slowly I became more social, confident and relaxed.

 It took time and energy – but it was worth it.